-Theme 3: The role of teacher training programmes (TTPs) with regard to interpersonal skills for ESL trainee teachers

-The data conjured that the role of teacher training programmes in order to develop and enhance ESL trainee teachers' interpersonal skills is very crucial.
-The respondents highlighted that TTPs need to expose the students more to hands-on programmes which involve the students to mingle and create activities with small groups of school students.
-Other than that, trainings on interpersonal skills can be done with other institutions or external training parties.
-This can expose the students to new and fun environment for learning to take place.
+Theme 3: The role of teacher training programmes (TTPs) with regard to interpersonal skills for ESL trainee teachers more to hands-on programmes which involve the students mingling and creating activities with small groups of school students.
+Other than that, training on interpersonal skills can be done with other institutions or external training parties.
+This can expose the students to a new and fun environment for learning to take place.
 This can also help them to build more confidence and appropriate skills to deal with real school students and mingle with other people.